Complex and Adaptive Dynamical Systems: A Primer: Prebiotic Evolution

 The number of surviving species $N-N^*$ is therefore

-non-zero for a finite and positive inter-molecular catalytic rate $\omega$.
-A hypercycle of mutually supporting species (or molecules) has formed.
+which is non-zero for a finite and positive inter-molecular catalytic rate $\kappa$.
+A hypercycle of mutually supporting species (or molecules) has formed. \runinhead{The Origin of Life} The scientific discussions concerning the origin of life are highly controversial to date and it is speculative whether hypercycles have anything to do with it.
+Hypercycles describe closed systems of chemical reactions which have to come to a stillstand eventually, as a consequence of the continuous energy dissipation.
+In fact, a tellpoint sign of biological activities is the buildup of local structures, resulting in a local reduction of entropy, possible only at the expense of an overall increase of the environmental entropy.
+Life, as we understand it today, is possible only as an open system driven by a constant flux of energy.

-\underline{\bf The origin of life}\\ The scientific discussions concerning the origin of life are highly controversial to date and it is speculative whether hypercycles have anything to do with it.
-Nevertheless it is interesting to point out, that Eq.\ (\ref{evolution_hyper_cycle}) implies a clear division between molecules $i=N^*,..,N$ which can be considered to form a primordial `life form' separated by molecules $i=1,..,N^*-1$ belonging to the `environment', since the concentrations of the later is reduced to zero.
-This clear separation between participating and non-participating substances is a result of the non-linearity of the reaction equations Eq.\ (\ref{evolution_reaction_network}).
-The linear evolution equations Eq.\ (\ref{evolution_eigen_x}) would, on the other hand, result in a continuous density distribution, as illustrated in Fig.\ \ref{evolution1_sharpPeak_QS} for the case of the sharp-peak fitness landscape.
-One could then conclude, that life is possible only via cooperation, resulting from non-linear evolution equations.
+Nevertheless it is interesting to point out that Eq.~(\ref{evolution_hyper_cycle}) implies a clear division between molecules $i=N^*,\ \ldots ,\ N$ which can be considered to form a primordial \qut{life form} separated by molecules $i=1,\ldots ,N^*-1$ belonging to the \qut{environment}, since the concentrations of the latter are reduced to zero.
+This clear separation between participating and non-participating substances is a result of the non-linearity of the reaction equations (\ref{evolution_reaction_network}).
+The linear evolution equations (\ref{evolution_eigen_x}) would, on the other hand, result in a continuous density distribution, as illustrated in Fig.~\ref{evolution1_sharpPeak_QS} for the case of the sharp peak fitness landscape.
+One could then conclude that life is possible only via cooperation, resulting from non-linear evolution equations.

-\section{Coevolution and game theory}
+\section{Coevolution and Game Theory}

-In the discussion so far we considered first the evolution of a single species and secondly in section \ref{evolution1_hypercycles}, the stabilization of an `ecosystem' made of a hypercycle of mutually supporting species. \begin{quotation}
+The average number of offsprings, viz the fitness, is the single relevant reward function within Darwinian evolution.
+There is hence a direct connection between evolutionary processes and game theory, which deals with interacting agents trying to maximize a single reward function denoted utility.
+Several types of games may be considered in this context, namely games of interacting species giving rise to coevolutionary phenomena or games of interacting members of the same species, pursuing distinct behavioral strategies.